spullara/mustache.java/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fspullara%2Fmustache.java.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fspullara%2Fmustache.java?ref=badge_shield)
 =============

-Mustache.java is not designed to allow untrusted parties to provide templates.
+**Mustache.java is not designed to allow untrusted parties to provide templates.
 It may be possible to lock it down to provide that safely, but by default it is UNSAFE.
+Use the SafeMustacheFactory and whitelist all templates and partials.**

 As of release 0.9.0 mustache.java is now Java 8 only.
 For Java 6/7 support use 0.8.x.